-We videotaped some of the process which you can watch below (watching the video with closed captions on is highly recommended).
+We videotaped some of the process which you can on Youtube (watching the video with closed captions on is highly recommended).
 And please subscribe to our channel if you want to get updates about new episodes!

 Do you want to collaborate with the AI?

 Is there an AI-generated design that you like?
 Whether you are an amateur designer, or a skilled tailor, we invite you to get inspired by the hallucinations of the AI.
 Send us pictures and videos (or just sketches), and we will add them here!

 AI-generated fashion designs, Part #1.